9. Our mutation in the browser

 Want to bring your locally-running server & client apps to production?
 Check out the Side Quest: Deploying an Apollo app with Railway course! πŸš€.

 Or you can jump right in to taking your API to the next level!
-The Getting Started with GraphOS course will set our up for success using the schema registry and the cloud .
+The Voyage series introduces you to concepts built to scale: you'll learn all about federated architecture, explore the schema registry, and create a .

 If there is anything else you'd like us to cover, let us know.
 We'd also love to know what you thought about our very first series.
 Leave us your feedback in the survey below!